kumu/docs/guides/views-advanced.md

 }
 ```

-## Imported Perspectives
+## Imported views

-You can use any other perspective as a base perspective with the following syntax:
+You can use any other view as a base view with the following syntax:

 ```
-@import "perspective name";
+@import "view name";
 ```

 ## Label Templates

-Easily customize how labels display on your map by including custom text, pulling in attribute values, or turning them off entirely.
+Easily customize how labels display on your map by including custom text, pulling in field values, or turning them off entirely.

 These can be used within @settings or as a separate rule: